Mobile Friendly Website Design

 In June of 2007 Apple announced the first iPhone.
 Since then, the race has been on by various manufacturers to win market share in the mobile device markets.
-Almost overnight the websites designed strictly for the desktop lost significant value.
-As time passed, more aggressive businesses were redesigning their websites for mobile devices.
+As a result, out of date websites designed strictly for the desktop have lost significant value.
+Those sites need a mobile friendly website design.

 The Mobile First Concept

 In recent years it has been suggested that websites be designed with their primary focus on mobile pages.
 This makes sense considering that today more websites are being viewed on mobile devices than on desktops.
-Some ask “Why do you do this?”
-The answer is quite simple.
-Business needs to focus on their greatest market share.
-And today, more pages are being viewed on mobile.
+Because of this businesses need to focus on mobile viewers.
 The mobile first concept does this.

 The Shift to Mobile First Websites

-In the near future there will be an even more significant shift in web usage, out of desktop computers and into mobile devices.
+In the near future there will be an even more significant shift in web usage out of desktop computers and into mobile devices.
 Not long ago households saw the PC as a necessity.
 It was their only connection to the web.
 Today many of those PCs are aging out and they are not being replaced.
 Web goers are getting everything they need from their mobile devices.
 So they have no reason to replace their PCs.
-Businesses need to accommodate this change with mobile first websites.
+Businesses need to accommodate this change with mobile friendly website design.

 Events Leading to The Mobile First Concept

 Recent generations have done well managing the changes in their lives caused by the web.
 Just look what has happened over the last 60 years.
 Baby boomers had to deal with the c prompt (C:\>) at their desktop computer.
-This brought on fear, literally!
 Members of that generation were either enthused about the power of the PC or they were frightened by it.
-They wondered “What do I do if this expensive machine breaks?
-I’m dead meat!”
-Today the Baby Boomers are handling their smart phones with ease.
+Over time the use of technology has grown easier.
+Today most Baby Boomers are handling their smart phones with ease.

 Generation-X witnessed the advancement of the PC and the introduction of mobile devices in their primary working years.
 They saw the change as positive and were not afraid for it.
 They have managed it well.
 Smart businesses began redesigning their websites for mobile devices.